egmeek/spire-js/README.md

-Once a collection is populated with model instances (following a successful `fetch`) you can `get` a specific ID from the collection using either its primary key (usually 'id'), or by specifying a user facing identifier like 'orderNo' (this may not work in all cases).
+Once a collection is populated with model instances (following a successful `fetch`) you can `get` a specific ID from the collection using either its primary key (usually 'id'), or by specifying a user-facing key like `orderNo` (this may not work in all cases).

 ```javascript
 salesOrders.get(1);